What is smart charging and why our energy systems need it?

 But what does it mean in practice?
 And why should you care?
+We'll get into all that, but first, let’s start with the basics.

-What is smart charging?
+What is EV smart charging?

 Stabilising the grid and offering a great charging experience